APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization

 \begin{theorem}[Optimization Consistency] Optimizing the prefix-aware loss (Eq.~(\ref{equ:overall_loss})) essentially optimizes a lower bound of the ranking metric (e.g., recall) under beam search.
-Therefore, optimizing the prefix-aware loss improves the ranking performance in the beam search setting. \end{theorem}
+It thereby serves as a principled surrogate objective for ranking optimization under beam search. \end{theorem}

-The proof of this theorem is provided in~\textbf{~\autoref{appendixA}}.
+The proof of this theorem is provided in~\textbf{~\autoref{appendix_theorem1}}.